ozzzzz/ozzzzz.github.io/CV.md

 ⏱️ 05.2024 – current time

-🔧 Python, React, Rhino + Grasshopper, RFEM6, Keycloak
+🔧 Python, React, ThreeJS, Rhino + Grasshopper, RFEM6, Keycloak

 I worked on developing services and algorithms to speed up the building construction process, starting from the project brief, through exploring structural options, and finishing with prefabrication in the factory.
 This involved studying the physics of load-bearing structures and using [FEM](https://en.wikipedia.org/wiki/Finite_element_method) analysis tools like [RFEM](https://www.dlubal.com/en/products/rfem-fea-software/rfem/what-is-rfem) to ensure safety and optimize structural performance.